 Satisfactory Progress is officially determined according to evaluation periods for each program.
-All evaluations will be completed within seven (7) school business days following the established evaluation period.
 The student will receive a written notice of the official SAP determination including a description of actions required should the student be deemed to be below IIC SAP standards.
 A student that is below the SAP standards at the time of official review will also be expected to meet with a student advisor to discuss the actions they should take in order to achieve a satisfactory standing by the next official evaluation period.
-IIC uses a 900 hour and 30 week academic year for all programs.

-Official Evaluation periods are based on actual hours completed and completed as follows:
+Official Evaluation periods are based on actual time completed and completed as follows:

-- Cosmetology 1500 hours: 450 hrs and 15 weeks, 900 hrs and 30 weeks and 1200 hrs and 40 weeks - Barber 1000 hours: 450 hrs and 15 weeks, 900 hrs and 30 weeks and 950 hrs and 32 weeks - Esthetics 600 hours: 300 hours and 10 weeks - Cosmetology Refresher 245 hours: 122.50 hours and 4 weeks - Cosmetology Refresher 135 hours: 67.50 hours and 2 weeks - Nail Technician 100 hours: 50 hours and 2 weeks - Eyelash Technician 50 hours: 25 hours and 1 week
+- Cosmetology 1500 hours: 450, 900 and 1200 hours - Barber 1000 hours: 450, 900 and 950

+- Esthetics 600 hours: 300 hours

+- Cosmetology Refresher 245 hours: 122.50 hours

+- Cosmetology Refresher 135 hours: 67.50 hours

+- Nail Technician 100 hours: 50 hours

+- Eyelash Technician 50 hours: 25 hours